 This article is sponsored by Blue Diamond Almond Breeze.
-All opinions are my own.
+All opinions and the mango smoothie recipe are my own.

-Lately I’ve been dreaming of using mango’s in my smoothies.
+Lately I’ve been dreaming of using mangoes in my smoothies.

 I’m not really sure why.